 The council acknowledges that they are ultimately responsible for the system of internal financial control established by the association and place considerable importance on maintaining a strong control environment.
 To enable the council to meet these responsibilities, the council sets standards for internal control aimed at reducing the risk of error or loss in a cost effective manner.
 The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting procedures and adequate segregation of duties to ensure an acceptable level of risk.
 These controls are monitored throughout the association and all employees are required to maintain the highest ethical standards in ensuring the association's business is conducted in a manner that in all reasonable circumstances is above reproach.
-The focus of risk management in the association is on identifying, assessing, managing and monitoring all known forms of risk across the association.
-While operating risk cannot be fully eliminated, the association endeavours to minimise it by ensuring that appropriate infrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.
+The focus of risk management in the association is on identifying, assessing, managing eliminated, the association endeavours to minimise it by ensuring that appropriate infrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.